TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 #### Limit Business Travel

 We found that Frequent business travel was a major contributor to churn in the dataset.
-If a company wants to reduce the the chances of someone wanting to leave a specific job they should make sure that worker has a reduced responsiblity to travel as it could make all the difference in deciding whether to change companies.
+If a company wants to reduce the the chances of someone wanting to leave a specific job they should make sure that worker has a reduced responsibility to travel as it could make all the difference in deciding whether to change companies.

 #### Understand How workers feel about Overtime